 Sassi La Cucina and Bar

-Sassi and The Court House pub, below, are on opposite street corners, part on Macrossan street, part facing the inlet.
-You do have a view across the Port Douglas market grounds to the sugar wharf and inlet, but neither are really places you’d go for the view.
-Likewise, Salsa also has, a sort-of inlet view.
-All three are flanked by a fairly busy road and the inlet is some distance away.
+Sassi and The Court House Pub, below, are on opposite street corners, part on Macrossan street Port Douglas, part facing the inlet.
+You do have a vantage point across the Port Douglas market grounds to the Sugar Wharf and inlet, but neither are places you’d go just for the scenery.

 Cnr.
 Wharf & Macrossan Street, 07 40996744